Currency probe drives bank demand for Big Brother software

 The world's biggest banks, Britain's FCA, the Bank of England and the U.S. Department of Justice are among those trawling through countless chatroom transcripts for evidence of questionable activity as part of a global investigation into the market.

 Online communications featured prominently in a separate five-year inquiry into manipulation of an interest rate known as the London interbank offered rate, or Libor.
-So far 10 banks and brokerages have been fined a total of $6 billion in penalties, and charges have been brought against 13 individuals.
+So far 10 banks and brokerages have been fined a total of $6 billion (3 billion pounds) in penalties, and charges have been brought against 13 individuals.

 RELATIONSHIP FORENSICS